urbit/old-urbit.org/doc/hoon/wal/fzzbzz.md

+---
+layout: page
+axis: doc-hoon
+title: fzzbzz
+---

-We're going to walk through the creation of [fizzbuzz](http://en.wikipedia.org/wiki/Fizz_buzz#Other_uses) in hoon.
+We're going to walk through the creation of [fizzbuzz](http://en.wikipedia.org/wiki/Fizz_buzz#Other_uses) in Hoon.
 You can find the relevant source at `/~sarlug-picwep/pike=/jpt4/fizzbuzz/fzbz/hoon` in the Urbit namespace, or on GitHub [here](http://github.com/urbit.walkthroughs/lib/fzzbzz/hoon).

 It's recommended that you keep that file open for reference while reading this walkthrough.
-To get it in to your Urbit ship drop it in `/urb/$SHIP_NAME/try/bin/` where `$SHIP_NAME` is the name of your ship that looks like `talsur-todres`.
+To get the file in to your Urbit ship drop it in `/urb/$SHIP_NAME/try/bin/` where `$SHIP_NAME` is the name of your ship that looks like `talsur-todres`.
 To run the file you should be able to run something like:

     ~talsur-todres/try=> :fzbz [1 20]

 at your Arvo prompt.

-Traditionally, the FizzBuzz Problem tasks the programmer to implement the following function:
+Traditionally, the FizzBuzz Problem tasks the programmer to implement the following function, given in math notation:

     f(x)={fizz, x=0 (mod 3)
           buzz, x=0 (mod 5)